CleanroomMC/Website/docs/wiki/end-user-guide/preparing-your-modpack.md

 ---

 # Preparing Your Modpack
 ## Overview

-Cleanroom Loader is compatible with the vast majority of Forge mods and will usually run them without issue.
+Cleanroom Loader is compatible with the vast majority of Forge mods and will usually run them without issue.<br/>
-However, some mods remain **deprecated, redundant, or outright incompatible**—either because they’ve been superseded by better alternatives or because they introduce critical problems.
+However, some mods remain **deprecated, redundant, or outright incompatible**—either because they’ve been superseded by better alternatives or because they introduce critical problems.<br/>

-To prepare your modpack for Cleanroom Loader, review the lists below and make replacements where necessary.
+To prepare your modpack for Cleanroom Loader, review the lists below and make replacements where necessary.<br/>

 ## Deprecated / Incompatible Mods